stefapi/docker-mdns-helper/README.md

 Optional parameter `-r` or `--reset` when active, all domains which are no more published with a Treafik label or docker-mdns.domain label are removed from avahi.
 During the reconfiguration no domain published by docker-mdns-helper will be published causing a temporary domain failure

 Optional parameter `-t` or `--ttl` defines ttl of CNAMES publication.
+Default 60 seconds.

+Optional parameter `-w` or `--wait` defines pause between CNAMES scans on Docker.
+Default 5 seconds.

 Optional parameter `-v` or `--verbose` increase the level of verbosity of output.